aphichat/c9-init/README.md

-# Project Initiation Script
+# Project Builder Script

-Setup script for CMS projects

-This script rewrite 001-cloud9.conf to change the root to /site/public so we can put other files above the root.
+This repository rewrite 001-cloud9.conf to change the root to /site/public so we can put other files above the root.
 Then setup CMS enviorment ready to use.

-	$ git clone git@github.com:aphichat/project-initiation
+	$ git clone git@github.com:aphichat/project-builder
-	$ sh build.sh -cms <cms> -root <root_dir>
+	$ sh create.sh -cms <cms> -root <root_dir>